apurva-j9404/GenAI_Assignments/Assignment9/readme.md

 Use an AI-based tool to generate simple video animations.

 Video displays  visually stunning artistic animation of a person bungee jumping into a vast scenic valley.
-Use a surreal cinematic style with glowing skies, floating clouds, and dynamic lighting.
-Show slow-motion jump, rope stretch, and bounce with smooth camera angles.
-Add atmospheric effects like mist, light rays, and wind.
-The overall mood should feel adventurous, emotional, and breathtaking.